 UCC graduate learns that individual success is often shared.

 How do we measure individual success?
 If finding true love makes one successful, then Robert Johnson did indeed hit the success jackpot.
 While attending UCC, Johnson met the love of his life.
-All of the success that followed: graduating from UCC with an Associate of Arts Oregon Transfer degree (emphasis in Communication), a bachelor’s degree from Portland State University in political science and subsequently a law degree from the University of Oregon.
+All of the success that followed: graduating from UCC with an Associate of Arts Oregon Transfer degree (emphasis in Communication), a Ford Family Scholarship, a bachelor’s degree from Portland State University in political science and subsequently a law degree from the University of Oregon.
 These are the fruits of this love.

 Looking at Robert’s list of accomplishments, one would never imagine that the odds were against him.
 Johnson's parents were heroin addicts that left him an orphan at 20.
 He graduated from high school with a 1.7 GPA, fourth-grade reading skills and a learning disability.